krka/sc2pylons/README.md

    ########
 ```
 where ` ` means out of range, `#` is a buildable cell, `P` is where pylon itself is positioned.

+To get an upper bound of the number of 3x3 buildings we can place on this grid, we take the number of `#` cells and divide by `3*3`: `172 / 9 = 19.111...`

+It's therefore not possible to place more than 19 3x3 buildings for a single pylon.